Colonial Parkway Rehabilitation Project

 • maintaining the cultural landscape by replicating the historic exposed aggregate pavement and the brick bridges and culvert headwalls.

 The timetable for this project is currently expected to be slightly less than three years, ending in time for the celebration of the nation's 250th birthday in 2026.
-Work in the vicinity of Williamsburg, Virginia should be concluded by October 31, 2025, with the remainder of the work completed by June 30, 2026.
+Work will be substantially completed by June 30, 2026.

 See these FAQs about the Colonial Parkway project.